prof. dr. A. Boonstra

-He specializes in the implementation challenges of advanced information technologies and its transformative effects on organizations and industries.
-He is particularly interested in social, political and organizational change implications of IT implementations.
-He conducts research in various industries, in particular in health care environments.
+He specializes in the implementation challenges of advanced information technologies and its transformative effects on organizations.
+He is particularly interested in social, political and organizational change implications of IT in healthcare.
 Health care organizations where he conducted research include Amsterdam Medical Center (AMC), University Medical Center Groningen (UMCG), Leeuwarden Medical Center (MCL), Red Cross Hospital Beverwijk (RKZ), and Home Care Groningen.
-Albert Boonstra also served as a researcher and consultant in many other IT management related projects, including ABN-Amro, Rabobank, Postbank, Royal Wagenborg, ING, Achmea Insurance, KPN, FBTO, Heineken Netherlands, NDC Publishers, Menzis, and the Dutch Ministry of Foreign Affairs.
+Albert Boonstra also served as a researcher and consultant in IT enabled organizational change projects at various organizations including ABN-Amro, Rabobank, Postbank, Royal Wagenborg, ING, Achmea Insurance, KPN, FBTO, Heineken Netherlands, NDC Publishers, Menzis, and the Dutch Ministry of Foreign Affairs.
 He is a frequently invited speaker at international academic and practitioner oriented events.

 He published his research in four text books and in various international journals, including Information Systems Journal, European Journal of Information Systems, Journal of Strategic Information Systems, Journal of Information Technology, Journal of Computer Mediated Communication, Journal of Business Research, Information Technology & People, Communications of the ACM, International Journal of Project Management, International Journal of Information Management, Project Management Journal, New Technology, Work & Employment, Journal of Air Transport Management, Business Process Management Journal, International Journal of Enterprise Information Systems, BMC Health Services Research, Journal of General Management, International Journal of Operations and Production Management, International Journal of Project Organisation and Management and International Journal of IT/Business Alignment and Governance.